fluid-cloudnative/fluid/docs/en/samples/thinruntime.md

 ⚠️ **Note**:
 - ThinRuntime supports two usage modes: **Normal Mode** (by specifying the `profileName` field to mount external storage systems) and **Reference Dataset Mode** (without specifying `profileName` to reference other Datasets)
-- In reference dataset mode, the physical runtime (the runtime bound to the original dataset) must NOT be CacheRuntime

 ## Prerequisites